shalivan/shalivan.github.io/_posts/PSY/05-01-01-Mechanics.md

 ----

+# Progres
+also by probability with advancement in progression and pacing

+leveling curves

+etics !

+#### Feedback loops (output pushed to input)
+- positive: ... increase ains to more gains , loses to more loses  (loose chest figure mean u weeker)
+- negative - balance out failures and posit. - Mario carts, those at back get powerfull weapons.  winners punished and loosers are rewarded (keep changes in equilibruim)
+-
+- positive,  - help push to conclusion for party game where everyone is equal - frustrating for weeker players  (snowball problem)
+- negative  - unfair to succesful players. - can send mixed signals

+Pyre - mix
+rpgs - more u level up, more time takes to level up again

 # Combat
 non combat - combat loop
 fighhting games are rock paper scisors (advanced with reading opponents pre anims to read next move )

+## Combat loop
+pasing / important elements
+- doom dropp all what slow down actions (like aming) peak priorities how much weapons / how get new and ammo ... upgread trees pase - of new tools and mechanics  2.
 ## Mele

 https://threadreaderapp.com/thread/1358654321303277568.html

+### Timed
+not instant.
+3 phases
+1. anticipation - speed
+2. contact
+3. recovery

+tacticly distinct !!!!!!!!!!!!!!!!!!!!!!!!!! - could be subtle -
+Advantages / Disadvantage - (heavy damage slow)

+- fast /slow  -  light 14 frames - heavy 28 frames and u are vonurable beform hit
+- wide/ range
+- push away/ knock down /air
+- work on distance
+- stunt  - watch for stunt lock (get enemy in loop )
+- culdown to not spawning
+- player vornuable after use
+- required sth
+- animation canceling. (no in darksouls)  carfeul and commiting
+- range distance/snaping  (depend how sticky ) in batman lot of snaping (and in other flow quick )- not in dark souls
+- distnace - tip of blade more crit than full close.
+- charge

+combos and controls.
+- seq of keys or gesture
+- chain of same keys in rythm

+parry / counter - block exackly when u block in same time of attack  .
+  - efortless vs
+  - only in slmall time slot - can damage if not done in time

+tactic:
+- piking targts - kill the hiller

 ## Shooting
 Recoil